Which institution holds the most shares in Barclays PLC (BCS)

 Analyst recommendations provided by FactSet shows that the consensus forecast for Barclays PLC (BCS) is a “Overweight”.
 21 analysts offering their recommendations for the stock have an average rating of 1.00, where 7 rate it as a Hold and 0 think it is a “Overweight”.
 13 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Barclays PLC is expected to release its quarterly report on 07/28/2021 and quarterly earnings per share for the current quarter are estimated at $0.The EPS is expected to shrink by -38.60% this year
+Barclays PLC quarterly earnings per share for the current quarter are estimated at $0.The EPS is expected to shrink by -38.60% this year

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.